 Five years ago, 60% of Australian fundraising was regular giving, with 40% from emergency appeals.
 That has now flipped.
 Regular, predictable support — exactly what a Private Giving Fund delivers — is harder to come by, and worth more than ever.

-Start a conversationOn 26 February 2026, the Assistant Minister for Charities and Treasury announced reforms responding to the Productivity Commission's Future Foundations for Giving report.
+What we wantedOn 26 February 2026, the Assistant Minister for Charities and Treasury announced reforms responding to the Productivity Commission's Future Foundations for Giving report.
 The headline is a name change.
 The substance is a higher distribution rate.
 Here's what's changed for trustees.

 Private and Public Ancillary Funds will be known as Private Giving Funds and Public Giving Funds.
 The change reflects their core purpose — distributing to charities — rather than accumulating capital indefinitely.
 Existing funds don't need to be re-established.